Pereskia

-Pereskia is a small genus of about four species of cacti that do not look much like other types of cacti, having substantial leaves and non-succulent stems.
+Pereskia is a small genus of about ten species of cacti that do not look much like other types of cacti, having substantial leaves and non-succulent stems.
 The genus is named after Nicolas-Claude Fabri de Peiresc, a 16th-century French botanist.
 The genus was more widely circumscribed until molecular phylogenetic studies showed that it was paraphyletic.
-The majority of species have since been transferred to Leuenbergeria and Rhodocactus.
+Some species have since been transferred to Leuenbergeria, and also to Rhodocactus by some sources, although not by Plants of the World Online as of April 2026.
 Although Pereskia does not resemble other cacti in its overall morphology, close examination shows spines developing from areoles, and the distinctive floral cup of the cactus family.

 Description

-The four species of Pereskia as the genus is now circumscribed share many features in common with Leuenbergeria and Rhodocactus, which were formerly included in a broadly defined Pereskia.
+The species of Pereskia as the genus is now circumscribed share many features in common with Leuenbergeria, which was formerly included in a more broadly defined Pereskia.
 They are shrubs, trees or climbing vines, with maximum heights varying between 3 and 10 m.
 Unlike the great majority of species of cacti, they have persistent leaves.
 Like all cacti, they have spines borne on areoles.
 Their succulent leaves are longer than wide, reaching 11 cm by 5 cm in the case of P. aculeata.
 Their flowers are borne in small clusters or are solitary, except for P. aculeata which can have inflorescences of 70 or more individual flowers.
 P. aculeata has edible fruits, 1.5–2.5 cm in diameter; the other species have smaller fruits, only up to 6 mm in diameter in the case of P. horrida.
 Unlike Leuenbergeria, the stems of Pereskia delay forming bark and have stomata.
-Unlike Rhodocactus, there are no leaves on the areoles.